 Eating toxic substances

-So if they find themselves somewhere where there are toxic substances, and these smell nice to them, they will probably try them.
+So if they find themselves somewhere where there are toxic substances, and these smell pleasant to them, they will probably try them.

 This is where we have to react as fast as possible; toxins inside the dog’s body can turn a seemingly calm afternoon into a real tragedy.

 Proper training to avoid this will likely keep the dog from harming itself by ingesting weird substances.

 Eating weird things

-In line with the previous point, bad breath in dogs can also develop if our canine friends are prone to eating all sorts of weird things — and we’re not just talking about garbage.
+In line with the previous point, bad breath in dogs can also develop if our canine friends are prone to eating all sorts of weird things, and we’re not just talking about garbage.

 Coprophagia in dogs is quite common, but you never know what they’ve eaten and then released outside.
 In any case, it will make their breath stink horribly.

 This, too, will turn their mouth into a source of an incredible stench.
 So just like with toxic substances, we need to educate them not to behave like that.

-However, do know that some types of dry food can actually help clean the dog’s mouth, while some types of wet food can also beat the bad breath because they are richer in water.
+However, do know that some types of dry food can help clean the dog’s mouth, while some types of wet food can also beat the bad breath because they are richer in water.

-In the end, staying on top of things like dog bathing, as well as oral hygiene, could very well prevent and even get rid of the bad breath.
-Still, here are a few suggestions that’ll help you win this battle.
+In the end, staying on top of things like dog bathing and oral hygiene could prevent and even get rid of bad breath.

 How to prevent or get rid of bad breath in dogs